 - Bounce back quickly from setbacks

-Mental toughness refers to the ability to maintain focus, emotional control, and confidence, regardless of the outcome.
-It’s about the following actions –
+Mental toughness in poker refers to the ability to maintain focus, emotional control, and confidence, regardless of outcomes.
+This mental resilience is essential for navigating variance, which makes resilience for poker players critical for long-term growth –

 - Staying composed during suck-outs and losing streaks